 Fellowships for Philosophy Research

-Students Rocco Distefano and Simon Ignat have been awarded Hofstra’s Firestone Fellowship, an award that has allowed them to continue research projects this summer.
-Distefano, a dual major in history and philosophy, is focusing his research on systematic racism and its impact on immigrant populations on Long Island from the 1920s to 1990s.
-Philosophy and political science major Simon Ignat is diving into the works of Nietzsche.
+Students Rocco Distefano and Simon Ignat were awarded Hofstra’s Firestone Fellowship, an award that allowed them to continue research projects over the summer.
+Distefano focused his research on systematic racism and its impact on immigrant populations on Long Island from the 1920s to 1990s.
+Ignat studied the works of Nietzsche.
 (Distefano and Ignat are pictured with classmate Kayla Hernandez.)

 Philosophy Student Accepted to Luxembourg

-A high school introduction to philosophy sparked an obsession for Hofstra student Casey Grippo.
+A high school introduction to philosophy sparked an obsession for Casey Grippo.
 At Hofstra she immersed herself in the study of philosophy and Europe’s age of enlightenment.
-Now the Provost’s List scholar and consistent Dean’s List student who has been elected to Phi Beta Kappa, has been accepted to the preeminent University of Luxembourg to pursue a master’s in modern and contemporary European philosophy.
+Casey continued her studies at the preeminent University of Luxembourg and Boston University.

 KANT and the Meaning of Religion

 Dr. Terry Godlove, professor of philosophy and religion, has written Kant and the Meaning of Religion, published by Columbia University Press.
 The book discusses how Immanuel Kant’s philosophy of religion contributed to our secular age in which belief and especially unbelief have become real options for millions of people.

 100% of respondents in this major reported that they were employed or attending or planning to attend graduate school within a year of graduation.

 $49K was the mean annual reported salary for social science alumni following their first year after graduation.